Hubbert's Peak Theory - Explained

 - Economics, Finance, & Analytics

-Hubbert's Peak Theory
+What is Hubbert's Peak Theory?

 Hubbert's peak is defined as the point where the demand for the resources is rising at its highest production rate and then expects a reduction in the correlation with the increased demand.
 As demand continues to rise but overall production falls, there can be dramatic differences in supply and demand.
 Hubberts peak theory states that the rate of production of petroleum tends to follow a bell-shaped curve in any geographic area from a specific oil-producing region to the entire planet.
 The theory was named after M. King Hubbert and is one of the major theories on peak oil.
 The future oil production based on current output is calculated by oil companies with this theory.

-A Little More on What is Hubbert's Peak Theory
+How is Hubbert's Peak Theory Used?

 Marion King Hubbert proposed that in 1956, all levels of oil production were accompanied by a bell-shaped curve and gradually would rise and decrease in line with predictable patterns.
 The theory is applicable to the individual petroleum fields as well as to global oil reserves in general.
 He postulated that once the highest point of the bell curve is reached, global production would have reached the peak oil point.
 It means, according to the Hubbert curve, that maximum output from an individual or global oil reserves will occur towards the mid-life cycle of the reserve.
 Subsequently, due to the depletion of resources and diminishing returns, there is a fall in the production rate.
 There will eventually be an oil peak if the oil is extracted faster than it is reserved.